To schedule your COVID vaccine appointment or for more resources visituwhealth.org/covid

-“She’s in North Carolina, her husband is in Norway and she has a four-year-old and a two-year-old and she’s coming to Wisconsin,” says Jenny.
+“She’s in North Carolina, her husband is in Norway and she has a 4-year-old and a 2-year-old and she’s coming to Wisconsin,” said Jenny.
 “The fact that someone would do something like that was more than I could imagine.
 I just reminded her not to feel obligated.”

-Within 48 hours, on December 26, Christina had booked a flight, and arranged for her parents to come from Florida to North Carolina to care for her kids.
-“My parents left a holiday party to drive 13 hours to my home,” says Christina.
+Within 48 hours, on Dec.
+26, Christina had booked a flight and arranged for her parents to come from Florida to North Carolina to care for her kids.
+“My parents left a holiday party to drive 13 hours to my home,” said Christina.
 “I couldn’t have done any of this without their support.”

 Christina’s support team expanded when her friend flew in from Minneapolis to be with her through the testing.
-While Christina went through a very thorough evaluation process her parents drove her kids to Wisconsin.
+While Christina went through a thorough evaluation process, her parents drove her kids to Wisconsin.

-But Christina feels that everything happens as it should.
+But Christina believes that everything happens as it should.